 In light of these attacks and the current poor state of security on the first generation of IoT devices, it is essential that IoT developers heed the following checklist:

-- Authentication – Never create a product with a default password which is the same across all devices.
+- Authentication — Never create a product with a default password that is the same across all devices.
 Each device should a have a complex random password assigned to it during manufacturing.

 - Debug — Never leave any kind of debugging access on a production device.
 Even if you are tempted to leave access on a non-standard port using a hard-coded random password, in the end it will be discovered.
 Don’t do it.